MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/setting-up-the-mobilefirst-development-environment.md

 To download and install the MobileFirst Development Server, visit the [downloads]({{site.base}}/downloads/) page.

 ### Adding the MobileFirst Server to Eclipse
-The MobileFirst Server can be integrated into the Eclipse IDE, allowing to quick starting and stopping of the development server.
+The MobileFirst Server can be integrated into the Eclipse IDE, allowing to quickly starting and stopping of the development server.

 1. From the **Servers** view in Eclipse, select **New → Server**.
 2. If an IBM folder option does not exist, click on "Download additional server adapters".